JonathanLyon2021/SmartContracts_usingWeb3.js-Infura/README.md

     npm install web3@3.0.0-rc.5

-## Problem 1.
-Dependency Installation

-To start with, create a new project on your preferred directory.
-In the directory, open a terminal and initialize a NodeJS project:

-    npm init –y

-After that, install solc-js:

-    npm install solc@0.8.13

-Last but not least, web3.js:

-    npm install web3@3.0.0-rc.5

 ## Problem 3.
 Compiling the Smart Contract

 The Smart Contract object is a meta-class.
 What this means is that functions in it are not defined until it is